 In addition, employers should consider participation in the federal governments E-Verify, which is an electronic verification system of an employees eligibility to work in the U.S. Companies who sign up for E-Verify must meet certain ongoing obligations and are required to sign a Memorandum of Understanding before participating.
 While voluntary for most private employers, some, such as federal contractors, are required to participate in E-Verify.
 Those employers who do participate are provided with an affirmative defense to an allegation that they employed an individual who was not authorized to work in the U.S.

-The St. Louis employment and immigration attorneys at McMahon Berger have been representing employers across the country in employment and immigration matters for over sixty years and are available to discuss these issues and others.
+The St. Louis employment and immigration attorneys at McMahon Berger have been representing employers across the country in employment, labor and immigration matters for over sixty years and are available to discuss these issues and others.
 As always, the foregoing is for informational purposes only and does not constitute legal advice regarding any particular situation as every situation must be evaluated on its own facts.
 The choice of a lawyer is an important decision and should not be based solely on advertisements.